-The Antonin Scalia Fellowship (ASF) is a graduate- level seminar examining America’s Constitutional framework.
-Over the course of these sessions, a highly-select cohort will begin with a study of the Federalist Papers; explore the conservative movement in historical perspective; delve into current legal policy debates; and consider opportunities and strategies for advancing the rule of law in a variety of areas.
-Topics covered will include Originalism, Judicial Restraint, Judicial Engagement, Federalist Vision of Administration, Big Tech, and Religious Liberty.
+The Antonin Scalia Fellowship (ASF) is a graduate-level seminar examining America’s Constitutional framework.
+Over the course of 10 sessions, a highly-select cohort will explore the conservative movement in historical perspective; delve into current legal policy debates; and consider opportunities and strategies for advancing the rule of law in a variety of areas.
+Topics covered will include the first amendment’s future, the new administrative state, and the structure of democracy.

 All seminars will be held in-person in Washington, D.C.
 TPIF will host happy hours and other optional events in the DC area throughout the course for ASF fellows.